top of page

 Yes, the film's superstructure looks, feels, even sounds Christian.
 Its core?
 Anything but.
 Timed to hit screens ahead of Easter, it's closer to gimmick-filled than grace-filled.
 And that's all right too.

-Let's hope it becomes the runaway hit it deserves to be; too few films these days deserve that.
+No harm if it becomes the runaway hit many feel it deserves to be; too few films these days deserve that.
 It's a sci-fi comedy for heaven's sake, we're supposed to suspend our overly serious theories.
+What it doesn't deserve, though, is to ride high on the coattails of a Christian ethic that it doesn't embrace and too often disowns.

 The screenwriter and director must be allowed the creative freedom to fiddle with their onscreen characters and characterization as the author of the source novel did with his offscreen ones.
 Thankfully, the filmmakers are more than a little playful with both, characters and characterization.